wongtonyb/uiautomationselenium/README.md

 ## Testing

 1. All the tests can be run, and will be ran all at once with `npm test`.
-However, I do not recommend this, as there were a lot of collision errors with each test case when ran all together (probably due to the way I had setup the Selenium Webdriver)
+However, I do not recommend this, as there were a lot of collision errors the test cases when ran all together (probably due to the way I had setup the Selenium Webdriver)

 2. Instead I suggest running each feature one at a time.
 To do so, first find the corresponding step_definitions file and uncomment the entire file.